TurboVega/image2binary/README.md

 # image2binary
 Converts PNG files to binary data for X16 VERA usage.

-This document is for version V1.4 of the program.
+This document is for version V1.5 of the program.

 V1.0 - initial upload<br>
 V1.1 - output file path fix<br>
 V1.2 - include 2 zero bytes in front of binary image data<br>
 V1.3 - support creating VRAM memory map<br>
 V1.4 - output 2 extra files when image crosses VRAM page boundary<br>
+V1.5 - support 1, 2, 4, and 8 bits per pixel in output, plus specifying palette offsets<br>

 This program converts PNG file data into binary data for use on the Commander X16.
 It reads multiple PNG files, combines their needed